 Pollution is now a commonplace term that our ears are attuned to.
 We hear about the various forms of pollution every day and read about it through the mass media.
-Air pollution is one such form that refers to the contamination of the air, irrespective of indoors or outside.
+Air pollution is one such form, and in the simplest of words, it refers to air contamination, whether indoors or outside.

-A physical, biological or chemical alteration to the air in the atmosphere can be termed as pollution.
-It occurs when any harmful gases, dust, smoke enters into the atmosphere and makes it difficult for plants, animals, and humans to survive as the air becomes dirty.
+In other words, pollution is the physical, biological, or chemical alteration of the air.
+It occurs when any harmful gases, dust, or smoke enter the atmosphere and make it difficult for plants, animals, and humans to survive as the air becomes dirty.

-Read here more about 40 facts of air pollution.
+Read here for more about 40 facts about air pollution.

-Another way of looking at air pollution could be any substance that holds the potential to hinder the atmosphere or the well being of the living beings surviving in it.
+Another way of looking at air pollution could be any substance that can potentially hinder the atmosphere or the well-being of the living beings surviving in it.

-The sustainment of all things living is due to a combination of gases that collectively form the atmosphere; the imbalance caused by the increase or decrease in the percentage of these gases can be harmful to survival.
+The sustainment of all things living is due to a combination of gases that collectively form the atmosphere.
+Unfortunately, air pollution causes an increase or decrease in the percentage of these gases, creating an imbalance that can harm the survival of the creatures depending on this air for survival.

 Types of Pollutants